dlumian/DataSciFuncs/README.md

-# Tidbits
+# Data Science Functions ()

- **Tidbits** is a Python package providing a collection of utility functions and tools for common import, input, and output operations used by data scientists and developers.
+ **DataSciFuncs** is a Python package providing a collection of utility functions and tools for common import, input, and output operations used by data scientists and developers.

 Current features are grouped into: